 1. Go Outside More-

 Stop making excuses to stay inside.
 Chances are, you will feel a heck of a lot better if you go outside.
 Study, relax, or even slack line outside!
+Get those AR-10 rifle kits if you’re interested in hunting.

 2. Eat Less Grain –